 The hotel is in the background.
 On this side of it is the Dutch Reformed Church, of which more later.
 The building in the foreground contains government offices, including a post office.

 The same office building, looking in the opposite direction, past All Saints', the Anglican church.
 The streets form a small grid.

 This has been a post office since 1815.

 All Saints' is a johnny-come-lately, opening in 1871.

 The stone columns are awkwardly juxtaposed against the brilliantly white plastered brick

-The Dutch church, from 1755, may be more interesting.
+The Dutch Reformed Church, from 1755, may be more interesting.

 The interior is simple.

 Perhaps the most striking furnishing is the pulpit.

 But then you see the floor, into which tombstones have been moved from the nearby cemetery.
 They're amazingly sharp, unweathered.